cheuyin/odin-calculator/plan.md

 - [ ] Has a "clear" button
 - [ ] Has a backspace button
 - [ ] Has keyboard support
+- [ ] Buttons have a "press-down" effect
 - [ ] Allow users to input floating points
 - [ ] Display error message when user divides by 0
 - [ ] Round answers with a long line of decimals